martinberlin/udpx/README.md

 **feature/tcp** A TCP experiment since Martin had to do something for a client that wanted to use HTTP, interesting to see how fast is UDP compared to TCP, just left there for research reasons.

 **feature/json-v0.1** Only stored for historical reasons, it our first JSON + Brotli compressed protocol, that was tested and even though the limitations [proved to be quite fast](https://twitter.com/martinfasani/status/1166106095858966529).

-## Test after compiling

-Main test if you don't want to use the Android app that should pass before merging in develop:

-examples/test

-    Open it in your browser
-    nodejs middleware.js
-    Send UDP packets to the ESP32 IP in both RGB / RGBW to certify it works, does not crash and fullfills expected behaviour.

-Please DO NOT merge in any stable branch before the tests pass.

 ## Branching model